zkoss/zkdoc/zk_component_ref/NumberInputElement.md

 # Per-component Locale

-You can add a locale per component for all of the NumberInputElement.
+{% include versionSince\|5.0.8 %} You can add a locale per component for all of the NumberInputElement.

 For example,